Hard Painful Knot on the Bottom of My Foot [Causes & Best Treatment]

 - A plantar fibroma is a genetic condition that is not dangerous.

-- It is very rarely a cancer, but if worried you should check it out.
+- It is sporadic cancer, but if worried, you should check it out.

 - But a plantar fibroma is not dangerous at all.

 - You can think of it simply as a “pebble” that is stuck under your skin.

 - By walking on it, it eventually does cause pain.

 - There are usually two phases to treating plantar fasciitis pain.

 - The two phases of treatment include controlling the acute inflammation and correcting the biomechanics, which led to the problem in the first place.

 - If the tendons and ligaments are inflamed, they are almost frozen in place and cannot function properly.